-No, we’re not aware of any insurance plan that will make your mortgage payments for you should you become unemployed (NOT your actual monthly mortgage payment).
+No, there are not any insurance plans available that will make your mortgage payments for you should you become unemployed (NOT your actual monthly mortgage payment).

 We have access to insurance companies that will waive your mortgage protection LIFE INSURANCE PREMIUM for up to six months if you become unemployed.
 This allows you to keep your mortgage protection insurance coverage in force, but have one less monthly expense to pay until you find a new job.

 The mortgage protection letter I got in the mail said it would pay my mortgage payment if I became unemployment?

-You must read these mortgage protection letter offers carefully.
-What the mortgage protection letter said was “Unemployment – Covers premium payments while unemployed.”
+You must read these mortgage protection letter offers CAREFULLY.
+What your mortgage protection letter said is “Unemployment – Covers premium payments while unemployed.”

-If you read the letter carefully that arrived in your mailbox it says that the “mortgage protection insurance payment” will be made for six months should you become unemployed (NOT your actual monthly mortgage payment).
+If you read the letter carefully that arrived in your mailbox it says that the mortgage protection INSURANCE PREMIUMS will be paid for six months should you become unemployed (NOT your actual monthly mortgage payment).
 Your monthly mortgage payment will be paid should you become unemployed!